stasis78/7dtd-mods/README.md

 ## Mod Info

+### FarmLifeMod

+Adds growable plants and new recipes to craft.

+### FarmLifeMod_Icons

+Full credit goes to `syn7572` for their amazing work on adding in icons for everyone!

+You must have both FarmLifeMod **and** FarmLifeMod_Icons installed.

 ### AugerMod

 Makes the auger one shot stone after you get some strength and/or miner69 perks.
 Increases wood damage so you can 1-2 shot trees.
 Also increases the gas tank to a reasonable size.